-A project should deploy one component of an application (WebUI, WebAPI, Service, Database) and do it well.
-Some common anti-patterns we've seen you should avoid are:
+A project should deploy all the coupled components of an application (WebUI, WebAPI, Service, Database).
+Some common anti-patterns we’ve seen you should avoid are:

 - A project per application, per environment, such as

 OctoPetShop_Test, and so on.
-This is impossible to maintain and track versions.
+That is impossible to maintain and track versions.

 - All releases will need to be deployed to all environments.

 - Deploying only delta changes requires you to always deploy all versions in a specific order.

 - If a new deployment target (webserver) is created, you will have to deploy all versions to that new target rather than the latest.

 - You’ll need a mechanism to create roll-up releases; otherwise, the list of versions to deploy when a new target is added will grow and become unwieldy.

 - It’ll be near impossible to roll back to a previous version of the code.